algorithmica-org/algorithmica/content/english/hpc/simd/moving.md

 weight: 2
 ---

+If you took some time to study [the reference](https://software.intel.com/sites/landingpage/IntrinsicsGuide), you may have noticed that there are essentially two major groups of vector operations:

+1. Instructions that perform some elementwise operation (`+`, `*`, `<`, `acos`, etc.).
+2. Instructions that load, store, mask, shuffle, and generally move data around.

+While using the elementwise instructions is easy, the largest challenge with SIMD is getting the data in vector registers in the first place, with low enough overhead so that the whole endeavor is worthwhile.

+### Aligned Loads and Stores

 Operations of reading and writing the contents of a SIMD register into memory have two versions each: `load` / `loadu` and `store` / `storeu`.
 The letter "u" here stands for "unaligned".
-The difference is that the former ones only work correctly when the read / written block fits inside a single cache line (and crash otherwise), while the latter work either way, but with a slight performance penalty if the block crosses a cache line.
+The difference is that the former ones only work correctly when the read / written block fits inside a single [cache line](/hpc/cpu-cache/cache-lines) (and crash otherwise), while the latter work either way, but with a slight performance penalty if the block crosses a cache line.

 Sometimes, especially when the "inner" operation is very lightweight, the performance difference becomes significant (at least because you need to fetch two cache lines instead of one).
 As an extreme example, this way of adding two arrays together: